The Top 5 Action Role-Playing Games (ARPG) for PC

 Did you think "The Incredible Adventures of Van Helsing" was based on the movie?

 - Developed By: Grinding Gear Games

 - Metascore: Holds a 86% metascore on Metacritic.

 All About Path of Exile

 Path of Exile wasn't added to this list until June 2018.
 I felt like a lot of the issues and problems with the game have been resolved, and now it's one of my favorite games.

 - It's free.
 Of all of the games on this list, it's the only one that is and has always been free.
 You can access all of the content without having to pay a dime.
-You can hit max level with max skills without forking over a cent.
+You can hit the max level with max skills without imputing your credit card information.

 - There are micro-transactions.
 There are cosmetic micro-transactions that affect your character's look, pets, portals, etc. There are also storage micro-transactions to store your items.
 Now it may not seem like that isn't necessary, but it is.
 There are so many different types of items, and the game is crafted to ensure you have so much you need and want to store it all someplace.
 So you will buy more storage, guaranteed.